 “Clearly there are supply-chain costs and startup costs that are impacting gross margin, which is ultimately driving down the earnings,” said Shannon Cross, a Livingston, New Jersey-based analyst for Cross Research.
 “Is this a one-time incremental cost or is this a change to the business?”

 Cook, who took over for Apple co-founder Steve Jobs last year, said the costs are necessary to make products that customers want to buy.

 “We’re unwilling to cut corners to deliver the best customer experience in the world,” Cook said on the call.
 “We are managing the company for the long run.”

 Investors will be on the lookout for an evidence that higher costs persist, said Andy Hargreaves, an analyst at Pacific Crest Securities LLC.

 “The bigger concern would be if it’s just getting more expensive for them to build products,” Hargreaves said.

 Apple also sold fewer iPads last quarter than some analysts predicted as consumers held off purchases before the release of the iPad mini.
 Pre-orders for the smaller tablet started today.
-The company sold 14 million iPads, compared with 15.3 million projected by analysts (AAPL) surveyed by Bloomberg.
+The company sold 14 million iPads, compared with 15.3 million projected by analysts (AAPL:US) surveyed by Bloomberg.

 Amazon released a new line of Kindle tablets in September, ramping up competition by offering a range of models priced from $159 to $599.
 The base 7-inch Kindle Fire HD, which sells for $130 less than the iPad Mini and has better screen resolution, saw its sales triple from a week earlier after Apple unveiled the iPad mini on Oct.
 23, said Drew Herdener, an Amazon spokesman.